Off-Narrative-Labs/Tuxedo/tutorial/01-look-aroud.md

 ### Outer Constraint Checker

-The `OuterConstraintChecker` enum is also an amalgamation enum that implements the [`ConstraintChecker`]() trait.
+The [`OuterConstraintChecker`](https://off-narrative-labs.github.io/Tuxedo/tuxedo_template_runtime/enum.OuterConstraintChecker.html) enum is also an amalgamation enum that implements the [`ConstraintChecker`](https://off-narrative-labs.github.io/Tuxedo/tuxedo_core/constraint_checker/trait.ConstraintChecker.html) trait.
 That means that each of its variants represents a separate constraint checker.

 This enum represents all of the different transaction types in the runtime.
 This template runtime includes two pieces currently.
-The first is a fungible token (token id 1) provided by the [Money Piece]().
+The first is a fungible token (token id 1) provided by the [Money Piece](https://off-narrative-labs.github.io/Tuxedo/money/index.html).
 Second is the ability to perform wasm runtime upgrades using Substrate's forkless upgrade mechanism.
 These pieces are included because nearly all runtimes will need them.
-As a runtime developer, you can remove either of these pieces, or add more from the [wardrobe] or that you have written yourself.
+As a runtime developer, you can remove either of these pieces, or add more from the [wardrobe](https://github.com/off-Narrative-Labs/tuxedo/tree/main/wardrobe) or that you have written yourself.

 We will add to it this enum several times throughout the tutorial.

 ### `Runtime` and Helper Functions

-We declare the `Runtime` struct.
+Next we declare the [`Runtime` struct](https://off-narrative-labs.github.io/Tuxedo/tuxedo_template_runtime/struct.Runtime.html).
 And on it we implement a few consensus-related helper functions.
 If you find that you need a helper function in the runtime, you can consider implementing it on the `Runtime` struct.